anothergrind/BPA-22-23-Car-Lot/README.md

 # BPA-22-23-Car-Lot
-BPA = Business Professionals of America
+BPA stands for Business Professionals of America

 ## We're competing in the Web Design Team with a team of 3 and our topic for this year is below

 ### Topic: Develop a website for a used car lot.
 Your site may include, but is not limited to:
 • Company name \
 • Company logo \